buildsi/build-abi-tests/exceptions/0-can-i-make-assembly/README.md

 # Exceptions

-This is a small bit of code to see if it's possible to see what a compiler can dump in terms of assembly, and then walking through the code with gdb to try to understand questions.
+This is a small bit of code to see if it's possible to see what a compiler can dump in terms of assembly, and then walking through the code with gdb to try to answer questions.

-## 1. Looking for personality and cxx_throw
+## 1. Test Case 1: One Exception

 Knowing nothing, I know that `__cxx_throw` seems to be a thing, as is `__gxx_personality_v0`.
 First I compiled: